How to Become an Assistant Boxing Coach in the UK

 - Speak to the head coach about whether coaching is realistic.

-- Take the England Boxing Level 1 course when eligible.
+- Take the assistant or Level 1 course for your club's affiliation body.

 - Complete the required DBS, safeguarding and first aid steps.